 Common ANZ Approval in Principle conditions

-Take a look at this example ANZ pre approval letter (they call it Approval Subject to).
+Take a look at this example ANZ pre approval letter below (they call it Approval Subject To).

 ANZ has approved this example loan subject to the following conditions:

-- ☑️ Contract of Sale for the property is required – When you find the right home to buy, you will sign a contract of sale which is the legal document binding the buyer and the seller to the terms of the sale.
-This includes your name, the sale price and date of settlement (as well as a bunch of other stuff).
+- Contract of Sale for the property is required – When you find the right home to buy, you will sign a contract of sale, which is the legal document binding the buyer and the seller to the terms of the sale.
+This includes your name, the sale price, the date of settlement, and a bunch of other stuff.

-- ☑️ Title search to be completed by ANZ – Again, once you find the right place the bank will do a title search, this is a government registration document which confirms who currently owns the property.
-Nothing for you to do here.
+- Title search to be completed by ANZ – Again, once you find the right place, the bank will do a title search.
+A title is a government registration document that confirms who currently owns the property—nothing for you to do here.

-- ☑️ LVR, UMI (this is what ANZ call LMI) & Security to remain acceptable – This just means that if you have been pre approved for a certain LVR it doesn’t change.
+- LVR, UMI (this is what ANZ call LMI) & Security to remain acceptable.
+This means that if you have been pre approved for a certain LVR, it doesn’t change.
 In other words, if your pre approval is for a loan of 90% (i.e. 10 % deposit), the bank will approve the loan if you come back and ask for a 90% loan.
-On the other hand, if you want to change to a 5% deposit loan (i.e. a 95% loan) ANZ bank will want to look at everything again
+On the other hand, if you want to change to a 5% deposit loan (i.e. a 95% loan), ANZ bank will want to look at everything again.

 Case Study: The benefits of an Approval in Principle

-Joanne is single and earns $60,000 per year, has no credit cards and no other loans.
+Joanne is single, earns $60,000 per year, and has no credit cards or other loans.

-She contacted us last year after missing out on a unit in Brisbane because he didn’t have his finance organised.
+She contacted us last year after missing out on a unit in Brisbane because she didn’t have her finance organised.